jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 Enschede?
 No problem.
 Deventer?
 Did that for seven years, not sure if I want to do that again.
 Apeldoorn?
 Already too far.
  Amsterdam?
 Hell no. Nuremburg or Munich?
 LOL (you'd be surprised how often people contact me about jobs in southern Germany though).

+### What if we help you relocate?

+I am not interested in relocating.
+There are several reasons for this, none of which are your business.
+All you need to know is it's not going to happen.

 ## Your company's activities do not clash with my ethics